 First, we investigate the effects of \textbf{removing particle filtering}.
 To do that, we compare \textsc{PF-hybrid} and \textsc{PF-discriminator} with two approaches that do not involve particle filtering but only generate \e{K} images via the regular Restart sampler and select the best one with the largest value of \e{\phi_0(\bm X_0 | \bm C)}, calculated the same way as \textsc{PF-hybrid} and \textsc{PF-discriminator} respectively.
 Table \ref{tab:ablation-t2i} shows the performance of these two methods (rows `$-$PF').
 As can be observed, removing PF hurts the performance of \textsc{PF-hybrid} on all metrics, demonstrating the importance of the particle filtering process.
 Removing PF hurts FID for \textsc{PF-discriminator} but does not affect object occurrence, which indicates the conditional discriminator focuses on image quality instead of object occurrence.

 Second, we investigate the design choices of the \textbf{resampling weight}.
 We explore two variants for estimating \e{\phi_t(\bm X_t | \bm C)}.
 For \textsc{PF-hybrid}, we remove its unconditional discriminator and only include the object mention ratio (Eq. \eqref{eq:hybrid-summary}).
-For \textsc{PF-discriminator}, since we have observed that the discriminator tends to ignore missing objects, we introduce a variant to force the discriminator's attention on missing objects by training the discriminator on the object detector's output probability as the feature (instead of on the images).
-The corresponding results in Table \ref{tab:ablation-t2i} (rows `$-$Discriminator' and `Object only' respectively) show that these two variants manage to improve object occurrence, but at the cost of higher FIDs, which highlights the needs of balancing the two objectives.
+For \textsc{PF-discriminator}, since we have observed that the discriminator tends to ignore missing objects, we introduce a variant to force its attention on missing objects by training the discriminator on the object detector's output probability as the feature (instead of on the images).
+The results in Table \ref{tab:ablation-t2i} (rows `$-$Discriminator' and `Object only' respectively) show that these two variants manage to improve object occurrence, but at the cost of higher FIDs, which highlights the needs of balancing the two objectives.

 We further study other aspects in class-conditioned generation, including when the resampling is performed (\emph{i.e.,} before or after adding noise), the amount of noise being added, and the number of denoising steps per image.
-Notably, our \textsc{PF} method with Restart sampler achives the state-of-the-art FID of 1.02 on \texttt{ImageNet-64} when 4 images are generated with 165 NFE.
-The results of these experiments are presented in Appendix \ref{append:ablation}.
+Notably, our \textsc{PF} method with Restart sampler achives the state-of-the-art FID of 1.02 on \texttt{ImageNet-64} when 4 images are generated with 165 NFE (details in Appendix \ref{append:ablation}).